space-codes/attendance-system/README.md

 # attendance-system
-this a face recognition system using machine leanring algorithms
+this a face recognition system using machine learning algorithms for CS452 Computer vision Course